cemu-project/Cemu/README.md

 ## Build Instructions

-To compile Cemu yourself on Windows or Linux, view the [BUILD.md file](/BUILD.md).
+To compile Cemu yourself on Windows, Linux or macOS, view the [BUILD.md file](/BUILD.md).

 ## Issues